alemesa/mac-setup/macos/config.md

 git config --global credential.helper osxkeychain
 ```

-My .gitconfig will look like this
+Typical .gitconfig will look like this, be free to remove alias

 ```bash
 [user]